From BR Bullpen

 Kenneth Adam Guettler

-An outfielder, Guettler put up some impressive seasons in the minors.
-In 1952, playing for Portsmouth, he won a Triple Crown in the class B Piedmont League.
+An outfielder, Ken Guettler put up some impressive seasons in the minors.
+In 1952, playing for the Portsmouth Cubs, he won a Triple Crown in the class B Piedmont League.
 Guettler hit .334 with 28 homers (the only player to top 20) and drove in 104.
 He also led the circuit with 112 walks and tied for the lead with 22 outfield assists.